spatie/docs.spatie.be-old/resources/views/laravel-event-projector/v1/basic-usage/writing-your-first-projector.md

 }
 ```

-And here's the projector that is going to listen to the `MoneyAdded` and `MoneySubtracted` events:
+Here's the projector that is going to listen to the `MoneyAdded` and `MoneySubtracted` events:

 ```php
 namespace App\Projectors;